IVF Success Rate Comparison

 IVF Success Rates-Compare Apples to Apples

-Nearly forty years have passed since the birth of the first “IVF” baby and approximately 5 million in vitro babies have been born world-wide since then.
+Over forty years have passed since the birth of the first “IVF” baby and approximately 8 million in vitro babies have been born world-wide since then.
 Yet scientists are still seeking the elusive holy grail of 100% success rate per in vitro fertilization cycle attempt.

 To be sure, today’s IVF procedure bears little resemblance to the original IVF treatment that produced Louise Brown (the world’s first IVF baby) in 1978 and which heralded in a new era in medical science.
 Drs.
 Robert Edwards and Patrick Steptoe created the first IVF baby during a natural ovulation cycle.
 At that time, this “exotic” therapy was only offered to infertile couples with severe tubal factor but the procedure had very low success rates.
 Since 1978 indications for IVF have vastly expanded from its original narrow treatment focus and success rates have increased dramatically.
 “Mind boggling advances in clinical practice, pharmaceuticals, laboratory techniques and technologies have made IVF a dependable treatment option” for the entire gamut of infertility etiologies including male infertility.

 At the beginning of the IVF era, success rates for this new, still “primitive” technology were less than 5% per attempt.
 Today IVF success rates can routinely approach 40-50% (in good prognosis patients depending also on maternal age and infertility diagnosis).
 It can certainly be attested to that IVF success rates have vastly improved since the early days of this treatment.
 Having made this statement with some alacrity, however, still begs the observation that probably no topic in the complex field of infertility is as confusing and misleading as a clinic’s IVF success rates.
 According to an article written by the highly respected Joseph D. Schulman MD of the Genetics & IVF Institute...